PeopleForBikes/brokenspoke/docs/content/docs/pipelines/brochures.md

 The pipeline starts by converting the original city ratings file, to the shortcode version.
-Basically, that just means converting the headers to a 2-5 letter code.
-For instance "opportunity" becomes "op".
+Basically, that just means converting the headers to a 2-5 letter code, and performing some minor conversions and validation of the data.
+For instance "opportunity" becomes "op" and the value gets converted from "45.11" to "45".

 The next step is to perform a data-merge operation between the shortcode file which was just created and the brochure template.
 This step will generate one